Forming the local starburst galaxy Haro 11 through hydrodynamical merger simulations: Observational constraints

 \subsection{Recent star formation history}

-Haro 11 is currently undergoing a strong starburst with a star formation rate (SFR) upwards of $\lesssim 30\,\Msolyr$ \citep[][]{Hayes+07, Adamo+10, Madden+13, MacHattie+14, Gao+22}.
+Haro 11 is currently undergoing a strong starburst with a star formation rate (SFR) upwards of $\lesssim 30\,\Msolyr$ \citep[][]{Hayes+07, Adamo+10, Madden+13, MacHattie+14, Gao+22}, which are derived from different gas tracers and SED fitting methods but with an overall agreement.
 Recently, \citet[][see also \citealt{Adamo+10}]{Sirressi+22} used spectra to analyse the spectral energy distribution of the three knots in Haro 11 and determined that the energy budget is best modelled by three distinct stellar age populations: $1-4$ Myr, $4-40$ Myr, and $40-100$ Myr.
-From their analysis they estimate the stellar mass in each knot for the different ages at the range $10^6 - 10^8\Msol$.
+From their analysis they estimate the stellar mass in each knot for the different ages within the range $10^6 - 10^8\Msol$.

-One of the most significant features of Haro 11 is the leakage of Lyman continuum (LyC) radiation, making it the closest known LyC leaker \citep[][]{Bergvall+06}.
-The origin of this radiation has predominantly come from knot B and C \citep[][]{Prestwich+15, Gross+21, Ostlin+21, Komarova+24, Danehkar+24}, with \citet[][]{Komarova+24} reporting knot B to have a higher LyC production but lower escape fraction.
-While radiative transfer is beyond the scope of this study (but will be adressed in Ejdetjärn et al. in prep.), the presence of LyC radiation indicates an absence of gas in this region, toward knot C. This depletion could be the result of several mechanisms: gas being stripped during the interaction between galaxies \citep[][]{LeReste+24, KostyukCiardi2024}, starburst causing an increase in stellar feedback effects \citep[e.g.][]{Bergvall+13}, or it may be linked to the intrinsic characteristics of the progenitor galaxies (e.g. dust-poor).
-Based on this, some authors have proposed that Haro 11's progenitors could have been a dwarf disc galaxy and a less gas-rich galaxy, such as a dwarf spheroidal galaxy \citep[e.g.][]{Adamo+10, Ostlin+15, Menacho+21}.
+One of the striking features of Haro 11 is the leakage of Lyman continuum (LyC) radiation, making it the closest known LyC leaker \citep[][]{Bergvall+06}.
+The origin of this radiation has predominantly come from knot B and C \citep[][]{Prestwich+15, Gross+21, Ostlin+21, Komarova+24, Danehkar+24}, with \citet[][]{Komarova+24} reporting knot B to have a higher LyC emission and production but lower escape fraction.
+While radiative transfer is beyond the scope of this study (but will be addressed in Ejdetjärn et al. in prep.), the presence of LyC radiation indicates an absence of neutral gas and dust covering knot B and C. This depletion could be the result of several mechanisms: gas being stripped during the interaction between the progenitor galaxies \citep[][]{LeReste+24}, a displacement of stars relative to the gas during the close encounters (Ejdetjärn et al. in prep.), strong stellar feedback (driven by starburst) forming escape channels \citep[e.g.][]{Menacho+19}, or it may be linked to the intrinsic characteristics of the progenitor galaxies (e.g. dust-poor).
+Based on the gas distribution around the knots, some authors have proposed that Haro 11's progenitors could have been a dwarf disc galaxy and a less gas-rich galaxy, such as a dwarf spheroidal galaxy \citep[e.g.][]{Adamo+10, Ostlin+15, Menacho+21}.

 Extending the analysis beyond the three knots, some observations find notable stellar populations around $\gtrsim 100$ Myr, and as old as 1\,Gyr \citep{Chandar+23, PapaderosOstlin2023}.
 Relevant for this study, build-up of stellar masses at specific ages in galaxies undergoing a merger might indicate starburst events triggered by close passages during the interactions \citep[e.g.][]{Bournaud+14}.
 These ages can then serve as constraints for the time between the interactions in our simulated merger.